The Next Steps

 Determine how specific psychology courses taken abroad transfer to the psychology major:

-(a) Dickinson programs in Australia, England, France, and Denmark: Lists of preapproved psychology courses and their specific Dickinson course equivalents can be found on the Dept. of Psychology webpage.
-If a course does not appear on the preapproved list, follow the instructions below for all other programs.
+(a) Dickinson programs in Australia, England, France, Denmark, and Sweden: Lists of preapproved psychology courses and their specific Dickinson course equivalents can be found on the Dept. of Psychology webpage.

 (b) All other programs: For psychology courses at other programs, including other Dickinson programs, it is important that you obtain conditional preapproval for each course before enrolling in that course.
-Email Prof. Helweg-Larsen (email@example.com) a request for conditional pre-approval that includes the institution, the course title, and a complete course description.
+Email Prof. Helweg-Larsen (email@example.com) with information about the course including the institution, the course title, and a complete course description.
 You should attach as much supporting documentation as possible to that email: a syllabus, a document that includes the number and types of class sessions per week (e.g., lecture, seminar, tutorial, lab), course level, and any prerequisites for the course.

 (b) All other programs: Bring the following to the meeting: an Enrollment in Another Institution form, copies of emails (or other documentation) showing conditional preapproval, the course syllabus, and copies of papers and other assignments your completed.